Mobile internet browsing isn’t just the future. It’s the present. You must have a mobile-friendly presence.

 Colors can make or break your design

-Likely, when you’re designing your full and mobile versions of your website, you’re choosing colors that are reflective of your brand.
+Likely, when you’re designing the full and mobile versions of your website, you’re choosing colors that are reflective of your brand.

 This is perfect unless the colors themselves work against the user experience.